-And may restrict access to Screen NSW services on the basis that continuing communication with that complainant would:
+And may restrict access to Create NSW services on the basis that continuing communication with that complainant would:

-• potentially affect the safety of Screen NSW staff of third parties.
+- potentially affect the safety of Create NSW staff of third parties.

-This may include refusal to respond to attempted personal contact, telephone enquiries, email and written correspondence or withdrawal of Screen NSW advice and services.
+This may include refusal to respond to attempted personal contact, telephone enquiries, email and written correspondence or withdrawal of Create NSW advice and services.

-When deciding whether or not to limit the access to Screen NSW services, Screen NSW will take the following into account:
+When deciding whether or not to limit the access to Create NSW services, Create NSW will take the following into account:

-• criticism is a legitimate and valuable part of the relationship between Screen NSW and its clients and stakeholders;
+- criticism is a legitimate and valuable part of the relationship between Create NSW and its clients and stakeholders;